 The main delivery point for community health and personal social services is through the network of 32 Local Health Offices and local health centres.

-The wide range of services that are provided through Local Health Offices and from health centres include general practitioner services, public health nursing, child health services, community welfare, chiropody, ophthalmic, speech therapy, social work, addiction counselling and treatment, physiotherapy, occupational therapy, psychiatric services and home help.
+The wide range of services that are provided through Local Health Offices and health centres include general practitioner services, public health nursing, child health services, community welfare, chiropody, ophthalmic, speech therapy, social work, addiction counselling and treatment, physiotherapy, occupational therapy, psychiatric services and home help.

-Access to hospital services is through your GP/family doctor, except for Accident
+Access to hospital services is through your GP/family doctor, except for Accident and Emergency services.